Fredholm notions in scale calculus and Hamiltonian Floer theory

-This note aims to shed some light on the abstract linear and nonlinear Fredholm theory on scale Banach spaces, which obviously are crucial ingredients of the abstract regularization theory provided by polyfolds.
+This note aims to shed some light on the abstract linear and nonlinear Fredholm theory on scale Banach spaces, which obviously are crucial ingredients of the abstract regularization approach provided by polyfold theory.
 In particular, our goal is to explain at examples how the classical Fredholm property of elliptic PDE's in many cases directly implies a scale Fredholm property -- at least in the absence of singularities such as nodes.
-We give a quick overview of the basic definitions of scale calculus in Section~\ref{s:calc} in order to fix notation and make this note (with the exception of the proofs and Section~\ref{s:Ham}) self-contained.
-In particular, we introduce the notion of a {\it norm scale} on an infinite dimensional vector space, which -- by completion -- is the source of all scale Banach spaces in holomorphic curve applications.
-Section~\ref{s:lin} discusses the notion of a linear Fredholm operator on scale Banach spaces.
-We introduce a simpler definition, demonstrate why it is naturally satisfied by elliptic operators, and prove that it is equivalent to the definition in \cite{hwz1}.
-Section~\ref{s:nonlin} similarly introduces a simpler nonlinear Fredholm property with respect to a splitting, which in practice will be given by splitting off a finite dimensional space of gluing parameters from an infinite dimensional function space.
-We show that this Fredholm property implies the Fredholm property based on a contraction germ normal form that is introduced in \cite{hwz1}.
+We give a quick overview of the basic definitions of scale calculus in \S\ref{s:calc} in order to fix notation and make this note (with the exception of the proofs and \S\ref{s:Ham}) self-contained.
+In particular, we introduce the notion of a {\it norm scale} on an infinite dimensional vector space, which -- by completion -- is the source of all scale Banach spaces. \S\ref{s:lin} discusses the notion of a linear Fredholm operator on scale Banach spaces, as warmup for the nonlinear theory.
+We introduce a simpler definition, demonstrate why it is naturally satisfied by elliptic operators, and prove that it is equivalent to the definition in \cite{hwzbook}.
+As core of the paper, \S\ref{s:nonlin} then introduces a simpler nonlinear Fredholm property with respect to a splitting in Definition~\ref{def:scfred}, which in practice will be given by splitting off a finite dimensional space of gluing parameters from an infinite dimensional function space.
+We show in Theorem~\ref{thm} that this Fredholm property implies the Fredholm property based on a contraction germ normal form that is introduced in \cite{hwzbook}.